balajimore/pillopl.github.io/_posts/2016-08-14-ES-and-CQRS-sample-revisited.md

   <li><b>readmodel</b> - listens to events published by mentioned ApplicationEventPublisher and mutates denormalized shop item model represented by <a href="https://github.com/pilloPl/event-source-cqrs-sample/blob/master/src/main/java/io/pillopl/eventsource/readmodel/ShopItemDto.java">ShopItemDto.</a></li>
 </ul>

-Package organization represents so called onion architecture, with domain in the middle of it.
 </p>